When he realised his car was an unnecessary drain on his finances, Ankit gave it up two years ago and decided to live car free instead.

-“Whenever I’ve needed a car I’ve always been able to find a Car Next Door.
-There are plenty of options close to my place.”
+“Whenever I’ve needed a car I’ve always been able to something close by, because there are lots of cars to rent in Kirribilli.”

 For Ankit, car-sharing is a convenient and affordable way to access a car - and he likes the community feel of Car Next Door.